Zingle/retryable/README.md

 is bound to a RetryState instance.
 To maintaine state between backoff calls, use something like `this.data = "foo"`.

-#### Retryable#forever()
-Return a new retryable function which retries forever.
-The callback will not be passed an `err` object.

 #### Retryable#retry(number)
 Return a new retryable function which limits the number of retries.
-The callback will ba passed the `err` object from the last retry.
+The callback will ba passed the `err` object unless the retries is Inifinity.
+Passing a non-positive number will be treated like passing Infinity.